 - A specific age range

-- The type of lung cancer—could be by and/or
+- The type of lung cancer—could be by The study of tissues and cells under a microscope and/or Any change in the gene sequence of a cell

 - The stage of lung cancer

-- Site of —for example, whether someone has brain (or central nervous system) metastases
+- Site of The spread of cancer from the primary site, or place where it started, to other places in the body—for example, whether someone has brain (or central nervous system) metastases

 - Previous treatment history—type of treatment or how many different types of treatment